Wyntuition/jekyll-now/todo/02-work-internal.md

 Seth should continue his work in the community, building himself as a subject matter expert in Entity Framework Core and the ecosystem around it.

+Team Vision, Alignment, and Execution

+he knows the right thing to most effectively add value.
+He dives into the business domain as he knows he will have to address technical implications that arise from business needs, and bridges the tech/business gaps.
+By doing these things he provides a critcal service in preventing problems, reducing risk in chaning the software, and ensuring the teams are working on the right thing.

+Team Member Growth

+He coached not only developers in a variety of ways, from pairing to brown bags, to answering the tough questions, but also analysts in the technical implications of a variety of business approaches.